Brand Names: Cryselle 28, Elinest, Lo/Ovral-21, Lo/Ovral-28, Low-Ogestrel, Ogestrel-28, Ovral, Ovral-21, Ovral-28

-Ethinyl estradiol and norgestrel contains a combination of female hormones that prevent ovulation (the release of an egg from an ovary).
+Ethinyl estradiol and norgestrel is a combination birth control pill containing female hormones that prevent ovulation (the release of an egg from an ovary).
 This medication also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.

 white, imprinted with WATSON 847